Dry Leaves by Honorato Vázquez Ochoa

 My poor withered garden lies bare.

-And though today it’s withered,
+And though it’s withered today,

 I do not wish, dear Mother,

-Its leaves be swept by wind,
+For its leaves to be swept by wind,

-And though today it’s withered,
+And though it’s withered today,

-What to do with what is dying?
+What to do with that which dies?

 Kiss it with our very souls,